marcomusy/vedo/README.md

 <br />

-Draw a bunch of basic goemetric objects on separate parts of the rendering window:
+Draw a bunch of basic geometric objects on separate parts of the rendering window:
 ```python
 vp = Plotter(N=6, sharecam=False)
 vp.show( vp.arrow([0,0,0], [1,1,1]),   at=0, legend='arrow()' )